Our World

 A Parkes local had kept their copy of press kit.
 John Sarkissian at the Parkes Radio Observatory was shown the material by a reporter from the Parkes newspaper, The Champion-Post, in 2011.

-The text of the press release is a very good overview, though note that it was written before the Eastern bloc countries withdrew (at short notice) from the broadcast.
+The text of the press release is a very good overview, though do note that it was written before the Eastern bloc countries withdrew (at short notice) from the broadcast.

 Here’s part of the text.
 See below for a PDF file of the complete text, and the accompanying photos.
 Thanks to John Sarkissian for the scans.
 Image restoration by Colin Mackellar.